 The answer, as it turns out, is that there is actually quite a bit – and it doesn’t have to take a lot of time or money.
 I want to highlight just a few simple steps parents can take to avert unwanted dental problems for their children.

-First of all, make sure your child sees a dentist regularly.
+First of all, make sure your child sees a dentist in Sandpoint regularly.
 Children normally have a much higher rate of cavities than adults, and it is important to discover these while they are relatively small and easy to treat.
 Also, periodic trips to the dental office are a great way to gain positive experiences in a dental setting, as well as to receive dental education and establish a lifelong habit of good oral health.

 The second thing you can do is to ask your dentist about sealants.
 These are a great way to prevent cavities from forming, and they can be done quickly without having to use any numbing agents.
 Also, they are probably covered if you have dental insurance, so it is worth it to make sure your dentist has considered this treatment.